 First things first, you would need to contact the insurer if you have been diagnosed with a new condition.
 Generally, most insurers will cover new medical conditions if you were unaware of them prior to purchasing the insurance.
 If, however, the condition was under investigation prior to purchasing the policy then this would not be covered.

 Do I have the choice to declare my medical condition?

 In some cases you might have the option not to declare your medical condition, but you must be aware that anything in relation to this condition would also not be covered if you decide not to declare it.
-If however your pre-existing falls into the category of 'compulsory disclosure' then you would need to declare this as this could void the entire policy if you decide not to inform the insurer.
+If, however, your pre-existing medical condition falls into the category of 'compulsory disclosure' then you would need to declare this as this could void the entire policy if you decide not to inform the insurer.

 What if I am pregnant?

 Many insurers will offer cover for pregnant women up to 26 weeks of pregnancy, with some offering cover up to 30 weeks.
 The stage of pregnancy and level of cover varies between insurers.
 View our guide to learn more.